Darxo/Hardened/README.md

 - Fix Item Swaps sometimes requiring a different amount of Action Points than advertised at first
 - Fix `onSpawned` event for player characters only firing for the first battle in each session
 - **Net Pull** is no longer considered an Attack

+### Dynamic Spawns

+- Fix HardMin in UnitBlocks not forcing them to spawn first
+- Fix Cost of Units with Bodyguards not being predicted correctly

 ## For Modders